ekatsadze/FLASH/Installation with Docker/WithDocker.md

 ---

-# Additional steps for Windows users:
+# Additional steps for Windows users only
 To run FLASH on Windows, you will need to install WSL.
 Open PowerShell as administrator and run:
 ```bash